Technical is a very broad term. The key requirement in this sector is to use the right terminology and technical information.

 That can be crucial to ensure effective and safe operation, for example in the case of manuals, guides and instructions.

-If possible, we also ask for the associated illustrations.
-With technical translations it’s sometimes crucially important that the translator fully understands the subject matter.
+If possible, we also request the associated illustrations.
+In many cases, the translator must have an in-depth understanding of the subject matter.
 That’s the only way to ensure a good and safe translation.
-The work will still involve a lot of research and many terms will need to have their meaning double-checked.

 We also have experience of translating in the fields of gamification and e-learning, the methods used in change processes and to get to grips with machines or, for example, to detect money-laundering.
 With these kinds of methods participants cannot move to the next step if they don’t understand the previous one.
 That means the translator has to bring a UX attitude to his or her work.